 We notice that there are two relevant keywords that are text mining and data mining.

 TextRank is an unsupervised method for extracting keywords and sentences.
-It is based on a graph where each node is a word, and edges represent relationships between words which are formed by defining the co-occurrence of words within a moving window of a predetermined size.
-The algorithm is inspired by PageRank which was used by Google to rank websites.
+The algorithm generates a graph where each node represents a word, and edges represent relationships between words formed by defining the co-occurrence of words within a moving window of a predetermined size.
+The algorithm draws inspiration from PageRank, which Google used to rank websites.
 It first Tokenizes and annotates text with Part of Speech (PoS).
 It only considers single words.
-However, no n-grams are used, multi-words are reconstructed later.
-An edge is created if lexical units co-occur within a window of N-words to obtain an unweighted undirected graph.
+However, the process does not use n-grams; instead, multi-words are reconstructed later.
+An edge creates when lexical units co-occur within a window of N words to obtain an unweighted undirected graph.
 Then it runs the text rank algorithm to rank the words.
-The most important lexical words are selected and then adjacent keywords are folded into a multi-word keyword.
+The most important lexical words select and then fold adjacent keywords into a multi-word keyword.

 To generate keywords using Textrank you must first install the summa package and then module keywords must be imported.